yukosuga/japanese-tandem-review/README.md

 # Japanese Language Exchange
 ## Mini Application for Japanese Tandem Partner 🇯🇵
-This is a mini application that my tandem partner can review the topics.
+This is a mini application with three-choice questions.

 ![website screenshot](./img/readme_image.png)